bekk/bekk-christmas/post/thecloud/have-a-merry-hybrid-christmas.md

 ## The last (and manual) step

-Finally, to make the outbound connection to Azure, Santa Claus had to download the [Hybrid Connection Manager](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections#hybrid-connection-manager) onto the server that was to be connected to Azure.
-Running the Hybrid Connection Manager on this server he discovered that something went wrong in the provisioning.
-The hybrid connection manager reports "No endpoint configured"
+Finally, to make the outbound connection to Azure, Santa Claus has to download the [Hybrid Connection Manager](https://docs.microsoft.com/en-us/azure/app-service/app-service-hybrid-connections#hybrid-connection-manager) onto the server is to be connected to Azure.
+Running the Hybrid Connection Manager on this server he discovers that something went wrong with the provisioning.
+The hybrid connection manager reports "No endpoint configured".

 ![No endpoint configured](/assets/notconfigured.png "No endpoint configured")

-With this error it is not possible to connect to Azure, and after some research it turned out that this is a [known issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/9245) with the Terraform azurerm provider.
+With this error it is not possible to connect to Azure, and after some research it turns out that this is a [known issue](https://github.com/terraform-providers/terraform-provider-azurerm/issues/9245) with the Terraform azurerm provider.
 Until it is fixed, the connection from the Web App to the Relay cannot be done using Terraform and must manually be done using <https://portal.azure.com> on the Web App itself.
-Santa promises to put the developer who fixes the issue twice on the nice-list.
+Santa promises to put the developer who fixes this issue twice on the nice-list.

 ![Manually adding a hybrid connection from the web app](/assets/newconnection.png "Manually adding a hybrid connection from the web app")

-Manually adding the hybrid connection from the Web App towards the Relay solves the endpoint configuration failure, consequently allowing the Hybrid Connection Manager to establish the connection towards Azure.
+Manually adding the hybrid connection between the Web App and the Relay solves the endpoint configuration failure, consequently allowing the Hybrid Connection Manager to establish the connection towards Azure.

 ## Conclusion

-Using Azure Hybrid Connections and Terraform Santa Claus and his team is able to start utilizing the cloud without having to perform a large lift-and-shift operation.
+Using Azure Hybrid Connections and Terraform Santa Claus and his team are able to start utilizing the cloud without having to perform a large lift-and-shift operation.
 The Hybrid Connection is quick and easy to setup, but unfortunately requires a couple of manual steps which results in some click-ops that Santa Claus would like to be without.
 Despite the manual steps, they manage to expose data from on-north-pole and they have successfully started their cloud journey - whether the hybrid connection will remain as part of their infrastructure or not we'll have to see next Christmas.

 The complete Terraform for this can be found in the repository [here](https://github.com/espenekvang/hybrid-christmas).